WarwickTechCrew/tc-website-wiki/README.md

 ```

 If you are using an editor such as IntelliJ or VSCode, I'd recommend setting your editor to automatically run this whenever you save, and fix any issues.

+## Deployment

+This website is deployed on Cloudflare Pages on the Warwick Tech Crew Cloudflare account.